 - Subbing for Santa: Brian and Stewie attempt to deliver the Christmas presents in Santa's place.
 They blew'd.

 - What The Hell, Brian and Stewie?: Beating an entire family (yes, even the little girl) half to death all to keep your cover about Subbing for Santa.
 Merry Christmas!

-- Would Hurt a Child: Brian and Stewie are not above tying up a little girl and stuffing her in a closet with her half-dead parents, though she is the only one who Stewie doesn't bludgeon with a bat.
+- Would Hurt a Child: Brian and Stewie are not above tying up a little girl with her half-dead parents, though she is the only one who Stewie doesn't bludgeon with a bat.